brightcove/brightcove-player-sdk-ios-oux/README.md

-# Brightcove OnceUX Plugin for Brightcove Player SDK for iOS, version 2.1.5.258
+# Brightcove OnceUX Plugin for Brightcove Player SDK for iOS, version 2.1.6.262

 Supported Platforms
 ===================
-iOS 7.0 and above.
+iOS 8.0 and above.

+tvOS 9.0 and above.

 Installation
 ============
 The Brightcove OnceUX for Brightcove Player SDK provides two installation packages for iOS, a static library framework and a dynamic framework.
-The static library target supports deployment on iOS 7 while the dynamic framework only supports iOS 8 and above.

 CocoaPods
 --------------

-You can use [Cocoapods][cocoapods] to add the OUX Plugin for Brightcove Player SDK to your project.
+You can use [CocoaPods][cocoapods] to add the OUX Plugin for Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-SDK-OUX` podspec [here][podspecs].

 Static Framework example: